mlc-ai/mlc-llm/docs/deploy/rest.rst

 Launch the Server
 -----------------

-To launch the MLC Server for MLC-Chat, run the following command in your terminal.
+To launch the MLC Server for MLC-LLM, run the following command in your terminal.

 .. code:: bash